Research: distracted drivers think they’re ‘extremely safe’

 “Just seeing the results helps,” said a Cambridge marketing executive.
 “It’s almost like going into a restaurant and being able to see calories on a menu.”

-Call Our Experienced Personal Injury Attorney For a Free Consultation
+Call Our Experienced Personal Injury Attorney For Consultation

 Those who have been hurt in a car accident caused by a distracted driver should immediately get in touch with a car accident lawyer.
 An experienced Lake Charles Personal Injury Lawyer can help you learn more about the state’s stipulations for compensation for the damages caused to you.
 Call 337-433-1414 and talk to our skilled personal injury attorney to know your rights and options.